jesshannon/PillarBox/README.md

 ```
 cd PillarBox/src/PillarBox.Web
 ```
-Run with dotnet, if you see socket exception errors it may be neccessary to run from an Administrator prompt or with `sudo dotnet run`
+Run with dotnet, if you see socket exception errors it may be necessary to run from an Administrator prompt or with `sudo dotnet run`
 ```
 dotnet run
 ```